 '''

-[ (GTID, Last name, First name), SE score, PE score, Days, Rank score]
+[ (Last name, First name), SE score, PE score, Days, Rank score]

 '''

 At this point, you should start ranking them, resolving the conflicts of any employees that might have the same Rank score according to the rules mentioned above.
-As you give ranks to the employees, they should be stored in a dictionary using the rank as the key and a list with the following information as the value:
+As you give ranks to the employees, they should be stored in a new_dictionary using both the rank and GTID as the key_dictionary and a list with the following information as the value:

 '''

-[ (GTID, Last Name, First name), Position ]
+Dictionary2[(Rank, GTID)] \rightarrow [(Last Name, First name), Position]

 '''

-This list has two items, a tuple that represents the lifeguard (gtid, lastname, firstname) and their title/position.
+This list has two items, a tuple that represents the lifeguard (lastname, firstname) and their title/position.
+The key itself is also a tuple that represents the standing of the lifeguard (rank, GTID).